Notes on Racial Profiling

 After being stopped by Capitol police, Sen. Scott received apologies on multiple occasions from police leadership.
 Most Americans, however, lack the social capital possessed by Senators and cannot expect that sort of response to complaints.

-Although the cause of “DWB” stops is disputed, the existence of the phenomenon is , as are its effects on relations between police departments and minority communities.
+Although the cause of “DWB” stops is disputed, the existence of the phenomenon is well-documented, as are its effects on relations between police departments and minority communities.
 For example, one of your authors once attended an event in St. Louis at which a leader of the St. Louis City police said that certain St. Louis County police departments treat minority residents so badly, City police have trouble getting cooperation from potential witnesses, impeding the City department’s ability to solve serious crimes.

 Robert Wilkins, now a federal appellate judge, was a plaintiff in 1990s litigation related to DWB stops in Maryland.
 A 2016 CBS News interview in which he describes his experiences is available here.